25 Shocking Workplace Safety Statistics: Are You at Risk?

 Let’s dive in.

-According to the U.S. Bureau of Labor Statistics, in the United States, it has been noticed that there were nearly 5,333 severe workplace injuries in 2019.
+According to the U.S. Bureau of Labor Statistics, in the United States, there were nearly 5,333 severe workplace injuries in 2019.
 A 2% rise from 5,250 recorded in 2018.
 In 2021, a worker would pass away from a workplace injury every 101 minutes.

 By the employers of private industry, it has been reported that there were almost 2.6 million illnesses and injuries in 2021.
 There might be a 1.8% decrease in diseases from 2020 (from 544,600 to 365,200 in 2021) in private organizations.